gkulasik/grpc_assistant_server/README.md

 --header 'GRPC_META_import_path: /Users/foouser/projects/protos/src/'
 ```

-Ideally, volumes and import_path work so that the command returned in a response will work when copied and pasted to the host machine with no edits required to the command.
+Ideally, volumes and import_path work so that the command returned in a response body will work when copied and pasted to the host machine with no edits required to the command.

 #### Option 2
 Copy proto files/directories into the directory created by git clone.
 Docker and the service will have access to its directory and any child directories.